TianTTL/fastQTLmapping/README.md

 # fastQTLmapping

-`FastQTLmapping` is a computationally efficient, exact, and generic solver for exhaustive multiple regression analysis involving extraordinarily large numbers of dependent and explanatory variables with covariates, which is particularly helpful in QTL-like analysis. `FastQTLmapping` can afford omics data containing tens of thousands of individuals and billions of molecular locus.
+FastQTLmappingis a computationally efficient, exact, and generic solver for exhaustive multiple regression analysis involving extraordinarily large numbers of dependent and explanatory variables with covariates, which is particularly helpful in QTL-like analysis.
+FastQTLmapping can afford omics data containing tens of thousands of individuals and billions of molecular locus.

 ## Operating Environment

 Software environment: x64 processor-based, 64-bit operating system, Linux v3.10.0 and above.

-Programming language: C++.
+Programming language: C++

-Library: MKL 2019.0 or above
+Library: MKL (>= 2019.0)

-              GSL v2.6 or above
+              GSL (>= v2.6)

-              OpenMP.
+              OpenMP

 ## Installation